Falkershriek/Mohall/README.md

 # Mohall

-Mohall an application simulating the Monty Hall problem.
+Mohall is an application simulating the Monty Hall problem.
 Some changes have been made to simplify the original problem scenario without losing its quintescence.
 A brief summary of the problem as presented in this application can be found below.
 You can read about the Monty Hall problem in detail on [Wikipedia](https://en.wikipedia.org/wiki/Monty_Hall_problem).

 ## The Mohall problem (simplified Monty Hall problem)